 In this hero’s journey lies significance

-To become significant, the writer needs to get to the why, to the deepest why and then go back to the who and the what and the where and the when of the story and some serious rewriting.
+To write a significant memoir, the writer needs to get to the why, to the deepest why and then go back to the who and the what and the where and the when of the story and some serious rewriting.
 The story will not remain the same.
 The writer will finally leave first-draft work.

 I assure you the hero’s-journey story—regardless of whether it is about a housewife or a soldier of fortune—will seem significant.